-This Easy Ranch Cheese Ball Recipe is a delicious low carb appetizer and always a crowd-pleaser!
-It uses fresh herbs and pantry staples instead of a store-bought ranch packet.
+This Easy Ranch Cheese Ball Recipe is a delicious, crowd-pleasing low carb appetizer!
+It uses fresh herbs and pantry staple spices instead of a store-bought ranch packet.

 When it comes to easy crowd-pleasing appetizers, for most of us, a cheese and cracker tray is one of the first things that come to mind.
 And what better way to jazz up a cheese and cracker tray than with a cheese ball?!

 Leave those store-bought cheese balls at the store because I’m going to show you just how quick and easy it is to make a homemade cheese ball like my Easy Ranch Cheese Ball!
-They taste way better, are easy to customize, and whip up with just 10 minutes of hands-on prep time.
+It tastes much better, is easy to customize, and whips up with just 10 minutes of hands-on prep time.

 And bonus, you know exactly what ingredients are going in, and you can avoid the stuff you don’t want to eat (such as sugar or excess salt).